 General program inquiries

 Not necessarily.
 This depends on your career goal and/or the study option you plan to pursue in our program.
-The program study options offered are: Crime and Intelligence Analysis, Digital Forensics and Cybersecurity, Forensic Health Sciences, Forensic Science, and Forensic Investigation of Fraud and Financial Crime.
+The program study options offered are: Crime and Intelligence Analysis, Digital Forensics and Cybersecurity, Forensic Health Sciences, and Forensic Science.

 Specific to the Forensic Science study option: